-We have developed core competencies in various advanced technologies that are used in our Integrated Customer Management products.
+We have developed core competencies in various advanced technologies that are used in our ICM Enabling Systems.
 By utilizing technologies such as rule and table-based design, multi-tier architecture, object-oriented techniques, data mining, web-enabling and open application program interfaces, we are able to provide communications companies with the flexibility required in a highly competitive, dynamic environment.
 For example, the use of rule and table-based technologies allows communications companies to rapidly implement changes to their marketing and customer service activities, such as new services, price plans, discount schemes and bill formats, without the need to modify system code.
 Similarly, by drawing on web-enabled, Internet technologies, we have been able to improve access to information by remote users, both internally within a communications company's organization and between the organization and its subscribers.
 These technologies are integrated in an open, multi-tier, service-oriented architecture.
-The architecture of our Integrated Customer Management product portfolio includes the key characteristics described below.
+The architecture of our product portfolio includes the key characteristics described below.

 - Scalability.
-Our Integrated Customer Management products are designed to take full advantage of the proven scalability of the UNIX platform, allowing progressive system expansion, proportional with the customer's growth in business volumes.
-Using the same software, our Integrated Customer Management products can support operations for small, as well as very large service providers. - Modularity.
-Our Integrated Customer Management product portfolio is comprised of sets of functional modules.
-Each module can be installed on an individual standalone basis, interfacing with the customer's existing systems, or as part of an integrated Amdocs system environment.
+Our ICM Enabling Systems are designed to take full advantage of the proven scalability of the UNIX platform, allowing progressive system expansion, proportional with the customer's growth in business volumes.
+Using the same software, our ICM Enabling Systems can support operations for small, as well as very large service providers. - Modularity.
+Our product portfolio is comprised of sets of functional modules.
+Each of our products can be installed on an individual standalone basis, interfacing with the customer's existing systems, or as part of an integrated Amdocs system environment.
 This modularity provides our customers with a highly flexible and cost-effective solution that is able to incrementally expand with the customer's growing needs and capabilities.
-The modular approach also preserves the customer's initial investment in Integrated Customer Management products, while minimizing future disruptions and the overall cost of system implementation. - Portability.
-Utilization of the UNIX platform for our Integrated Customer Management products ensures that our customers are able to choose from a variety of hardware vendors, including

-Hewlett-Packard, IBM and Sun Microsystems.
+The modular approach also preserves the customer's initial investment in products, while minimizing future disruptions and the overall cost of system implementation. - Portability.
+Utilization of the UNIX platform for our ICM Enabling Systems ensures that our customers are able to choose from a variety of hardware vendors, including Hewlett-Packard, IBM and Sun Microsystems.
 Certain applications can also be deployed on the MVS or Windows NT platforms.
-The Integrated Customer Management products utilize, where applicable, Java-based design and programming to augment cross-platform portability.
+The ICM Enabling Systems utilize, where applicable, Java-based design and programming to augment cross-platform portability.